Home

 For those of you drawn to an eclectic mix of contemporary and period pieces, the important thing is to balance the various styles correctly so you don’t get a culture clash.

-Do so by having the main pieces of furniture, such as the sofa and dining table, in neutral color and clean shapes.
-After that, have fun mixing and matching – for instance, pair a streamlined sofa with a Chinese coffee table.
+Having the main pieces of living room furniture, such as the sofa and dining table, in neutral color and clean shapes helps.

-The two examples above illustrate this perfectly; the room on the left includes a mix of contemporary Aboriginal art, zebra print, mirrored tables and sculptural lamps.
+The two examples above illustrate a sophisticated mix of old and new; the room on the left includes a potpourri of contemporary Aboriginal art, zebra print, mirrored tables and sculptural lamps.
 The right picture shows a contemporary chair matched with 17th century lamp and colorful tribal carpet.

 The thing to remember is that this is not a show flat but your home, so feel free to put any art or furniture you fancy into the mix.
 If there are contrasting décor styles, mix furniture in clean shapes with an unusual centerpiece to balance the look.